GeunhwaJeong/haneul-new/doc/src/explore/tutorials.md

 Mutated Objects:
 38B89FE9F4A4823F1406938E87A8767CBD7F0B93 SequenceNumber(2) o#26dbaf7ec2032a6270a45498ad46ac0b1ddbc361fcff20cadafaf5d39b8181b1
 ```
-The above call created 3 objects.
-For each object, it printed out a tuple of 3 values (object_id, version, object_digest).
+The above call created three objects.
+For each object, it printed out a tuple of three values (object_id, version, object_digest).
 Object ID is what we care about here.
 Since we don't have a real application here to display things for us, we need a bit of object printing magic to figure out which object is which.
 Let's print out the metadata of each created object (replace the object ID with what you see on your screen):
 ```
 $ wallet --no-shell object --id 5851B7EA07B93E68696BC0CF811D2E266DFB880D
 Owner: AddressOwner(k#251cf224b6ba3a019d04b6041357c20490f7a322)